Robust certification of arbitrary outcome quantum measurements from temporal correlations: Secure randomness certification

 \section{Secure randomness certification}

 Here, we present a protocol for the secure certification of randomness as a relevant application of our proposed formalism for the certification of $d$-outcome quantum measurements.
-In particular, let us consider that the assumptions \ref{ass1} and \ref{ass2} are satisfied.
+In particular, let us consider that the Assumptions \ref{ass1} and \ref{ass2} are satisfied in the scenario considered by us with any fixed value of $d$.
 Further, we also assume that the condition (\ref{lemma1e}) is satisfied by the each of the four unitary observables $A_1$, $A_2$, $A_3$, $A_4$ and the magnitude of the temporal inequality (\ref{temp}) is $4(d-1)$ using the above four measurements.

 Consider a scenario, where a party, say, Eve prepares the initial state.
 In other words, the internal functioning of the preparation device $\mathcal{P}$ is controlled by Eve.
 In each experimental run, Eve prepares a pure state $|\psi^{(\mathcal{P})}_x\rangle$ in such a way that, on average, the initial state becomes $\rho^{(\mathcal{P})} = \mathbbm{1}/D$.
 Let us assume that Eve knows beforehand which two measurements will be performed sequentially in each run.
 In such a scenario, Eve can always predict the outcome of the first measurement.
 For example, consider an experimental run in which measurement of $A_i$ is performed at first on the preparation, and then the measurement of $A_j$ is performed (where $i, j \in \{1,2,3,4\}$).
 In this case, Eve can predict the outcome of the first measurement by preparing an eigenstate of $A_i$.
-Hence, no randomness can be certified securely from the first measurement and therefore, we will focus on randomness certification using the outcome statistics of the second measurement.
+Hence, no randomness can be certified securely from the first measurement and, therefore, we will focus on randomness certification using the outcome statistics of the second measurement.